 Dr Ilias Trispiotis

 I joined the School of Law in September 2014.
-I hold a PhD and LLM (distinction) from University College London (UCL) Faculty of Laws, an LLB from the University of Athens and a PGCE in Teaching and Learning in Higher and Professional Education from the UCL Institute of Education.
+I hold a PhD and LLM (distinction) from University College London (UCL) Faculty of Laws, and an LLB from the University of Athens.
 Before joining Leeds I have been a Visiting Scholar at Harvard Law School and a Teaching Fellow at UCL Laws.
 Since March 2014 I have been a Fellow of the UK Higher Education Academy.

 - Director of Student Support